 Research trends include increasing interdisciplinary approaches, a particular interest in prosopographical study, and the development of gender studies.
 Subject areas covered by the strand include, Byzantine art and architecture, daily life, ecclesiastical history, gender studies, hagiography, historiography, language and literature, law, monasticism, numismatics, politics and diplomacy, rhetoric, sexuality, social history, theology, and women's studies.

 Co-ordinator: Helen Fulton, University of Bristol

-Research on the medieval Celtic world has been increasingly directed at communicating the insights of the primary sources, and at identifying the multiple interconnections between vernacular and Christian-Latin traditions, and between insular and continental evidence, both textual and material.
+Research on the medieval Celtic world focuses on the languages, their primary sources, and the diverse interactions between these and other medieval languages and cultures, including vernacular and Christian-Latin traditions, insular and continental evidence, and textual and material sources.

-The strand provides a forum for further dialogue over a broad academic spectrum, encompassing literature, language, history, theology and religious studies, archaeology, art history, and manuscript studies.
-The strand encourages a combination of single-disciplinary and multi-disciplinary proposals on the influence, reception, and interactions of the Celtic regions with the wider medieval world.
+The strand provides a forum for further debate and analysis over a broad interdisciplinary spectrum, encompassing language, literature, history, theology, archaeology, art history, and manuscript studies.
+The strand encourages both single-discipline and multi-disciplinary proposals on the significance, influence, and reception of the Celtic-language regions and their interactions with the wider medieval world.

 Co-ordinator: Jarosław Wenta, Uniwersytet Mikolaja Kopernika, Torun

 This strand is an interdisciplinary strand by definition, focusing on the different cultural territories located between the Baltic and the Black Sea, and between the Holy Roman Empire and the Finno-Ugric World in Eastern Europe.
 As each of these territories have their own backgrounds and identities, so each requires their own distinctive methods of investigation.
 Research into the Central and Eastern European Middle Ages has tended to be interdisciplinary in focus and internationalist in outlook.